icychkn/rss-to-html-parser-webserver/README.md

 <iframe type="text/html" src="http://{url/ip/domain name of server}/?feed={link to rss feed}&style={css url-friendly content}" height="480" width="480"></iframe><br>

-Note: this script has very poor error handling.
+<br>Note: this script has very poor error handling.
 If it fails, it will crash and let you know.

 ## License
 Don't know what license is the most permissible.
 Do whatever you want with this.